dbt-labs/dbt-core/.github/README.md

 ### Secrets
 - When to use a [Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) vs the [GITHUB_TOKEN](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) generated for the action?

+    The `GITHUB_TOKEN` is used by default.
+In most cases it is sufficient for what you need.

-    If you expect the resulting commit to add a changelog should retrigger workflows, you will need to use a Personal Access Token for the bot to commit the file.
+    If you expect the workflow to result in a commit to that should retrigger workflows, you will need to use a Personal Access Token for the bot to commit the file.
 When using the GITHUB_TOKEN, the resulting commit will not trigger another GitHub Actions Workflow run.
 This is due to limitations set by GitHub.
 See [the docs](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#using-the-github_token-in-a-workflow) for a more detailed explanation.

+    For example, we must use a PAT in our workflow to commit a new changelog yaml file for bot PRs.
+Once the file has been committed to the branch, it should retrigger the check to validate that a changelog exists on the PR.
+Otherwise, it would stay in a failed state since the check would never retrigger.

 ### Triggers
 You can configure your workflows to run when specific activity on GitHub happens, at a scheduled time, or when an event outside of GitHub occurs.
 Read more details in the [GitHub docs](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).